Life Vests for Dogs

 Neck: measure around the thickest part of your dog's neck, where the collar usually sits.
 This measurement ensures the life jacket doesn't choke your dog or slip over their head.

 Width: for broad-chested breeds, you might also need to measure the width of your dog's chest.
-Measure across your dog's chest, from one shoulder to the other, across the breastbone.
+Measure across the breastbone from one shoulder to the other.

 Here's how to take these measurements accurately: